PBenderLux/Data-analysis/README.md

 # Data-analysis [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/PBenderLux/Data-analysis/master)
-A collection of python programs (Jupyter notebook) for the analysis of magnetization and scattering data of magnetic nanoparticle samples.
+A collection of python programs (Jupyter notebooks) for the analysis of magnetization and scattering data of magnetic nanoparticle samples.
 This repository contains various examples from the following papers:
 [1] "Structural and magnetic properties of multi-core nanoparticles analysed using a generalised numerical inversion method"\
 https://doi.org/10.1038/srep45990